 We have all the staff you might expect with an active Primary Health Care Team meeting regularly.
-We also have Talking Therapies counsellors working in the practice.
+We also have Talking Therapies counsellors and a social worker in the practice.
 We encourage all staff to take on new responsibilities and have several specialist nurse-run clinics for chronic diseases.

 Several of our attached staff are teachers as well, and we have a steady stream of student nurses, midwives and health visitors as well as medical students.

 The Practice Trainers are Tim Walter and Ruth Lambert.